projecttacoma/fqm-execution/README.md

 ### `.calculateMeasureReports`

-Get individual FHIR MeasureReports for each patient.
+Get individual FHIR MeasureReports for each patient, or a summary report for an entire set of patients.

 **Parameters**: